“Maybe that’s what a marriage is, Minna thought, quickly put together in two words but with a slow growth.”

 Genre: literary fiction

 At the bottom of a hillside stands a grey house with eight bedrooms, six children, a schoolmaster and his wife.
 Inside the wife a storm is ravaging trees, unable to calm down.
 In her kitchen the cakes come out either burnt to a crisp or uncooked, and what satisfies others is not enough for her.
 Inside her there’s a force looking for a way out, growing in size and wreaking havoc, questioning the laws of nature and at times pulling her deep into melancholy.

 Mrs. C is a story of a marriage.
 The daughter of a maid and a cotton merchant marries her teacher and ends up pregnant, time and again.
 And she becomes a writer everyone knows a hundred years later: Minna Canth, the first notable female author, journalist, entrepreneur, prominent figure in society.
 A role model, a fighter, an effigy.

 Mrs. C is a powerful and subtle novel, a love story and a story about friendship.
 Even in a different century the question remains the same: where do you draw your boundaries?

 Mrs. C is Minna Rytisalo’s second novel – and bestseller #2 in Finland.
+It was also nominated for the Lapland Literature Prize, The Torchbearer Prize and Bonnier’s Grand Journalist Prize 2019.
 Her first, Lempi (2016), was a critical and commercial success and received numerous awards.

 About the author: